rubencg195/aws-langchain-web-and-database-search/README.md

 of an inference profile that contains this model.
 ```

+### Root Cause

+AWS Bedrock requires an **inference profile ARN** for certain models to support on-demand throughput.
+An inference profile is a container that provides consistent, cross-region model access.

 ### Solution: System-Defined Inference Profiles

-AWS provides pre-built, system-defined inference profiles that are automatically available.
-These profiles handle on-demand throughput and cross-region access seamlessly.
+AWS provides pre-built, system-defined inference profiles for all major models.
+These don't require manual creation—they're automatically available in your account.

 **Correct Approach**:
 - Use AWS's system-defined inference profile ARN